RafaelNH/Free-water-elimination-DTI/article/article.md

 direction with diffusion weighting b-values of 500 and 1500 s.mm^{-2} and with six b-value=0 images.
 These simulations correspond to the results reported in Fig.5 of the original article.
-We conducted Monte Carlo simulations using the multi-tensor simulation module available in Dipy and using identical simulated measurement acquisition parameters.
+We conducted Monte Carlo simulations using the multi-tensor simulation module available in Dipy and using identical simulated acquisition parameters.
-As in the original article, fitting procedures are tested for voxels with 5 different FA values and with constant diffusion trace of $2.4 \times 10^{-3} mm^{2}.s^{-1}$.
-The eigenvalues used for the 5 FA levels are reported in @tbl:table.
+As in the original article, fitting procedures are tested for voxels with five different FA values and with constant diffusion trace of $2.4 \times 10^{-3} mm^{2}.s^{-1}$.
+The eigenvalues used for the five FA levels are reported in @tbl:table.

 Table: Eigenvalues values used for the simulations {#tbl:table}